ros2/spdlog_vendor/Quality_Declaration.md

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-As `spdlog_vendor` does not come with its own API/ABI, changes will not affect API/ABI stability.
+As `spdlog_vendor` does not have its own API/ABI, changes will not affect API/ABI stability.

 ## Change Control Process [2]